Advising & Student Services

 In order for a class taken at another institution to be approved for legal studies credit you will need to come to the Advising Center to get approval.
 If you are planning on taking a course for transfer credit we strongly encourage you to get course approval before you take the class this way if there are any concerns about the class’s qualifications you can settle them before investing time in taking the class.
 If you have already taken the class please bring a copy of the syllabus or class description with you when you come to the Advising Center.

 Many students look for advice as to which class to take to fulfill needed requirements.
-Come to the Advising Center where a peer advisor will be able to help.
+Come to the Help Desk where a peer advisor will be able to help.
 Prior to meeting with a peer advisor look through the list of upcoming courses read the descriptions and see which classes interest you.
 You should also feel free to contact the professor teaching the course of interest with any questions relating to course material and expectations.

 Honors independent studies must be registered for through the Commonwealth College (413-545-2483).
 Commonwealth College has a contract form that must be filled out, and co-signed by our Honors Coordinator, Leah Wing, (if using for Departmental Honors credit).